redwoodjs/redwoodjs-com-archive/docs/services.md

 ### A Note About Shared Code

 Secure Services work by making sure that each *file* you have in your `api/src/services` directory exports a `beforeResolver()` function.
-Which means if you want to share code among your services, and you move that shared code into a new file, you'll get an error that no `beforeResolver()` is exportec.
+Which means if you want to share code among your services, and you move that shared code into a new file, you'll get an error that no `beforeResolver()` is exported.
 There are two solutions:

 1. Keep shared code in `api/src/lib`
 2. Export an empty `beforeResolver()` function in that shared file